whitneyburton/portfolios/students/1701-back/mark-vanakkeren/20170302_mark_vanakkeren-m1.markdown

 ## Areas of Emphasis

 Okie dokie... on to round two.
 Writing this at the end of week two.
-Different approach this time.
+Different approach this go around.
+That pie chart of time... instead of 90/10 it was 50/40/10 with 50% being panic.
+This time it's 90/10 and doing good work.
+I have the bandwidth to do the drills and exercises and don't get overly sucked in on the projects and HWs.
+The independent learning has gone well and it's given me the tools to attack the problems that raise their heads in the projects.
+I feel capable this time of taking on the challenges the school delivers.
+The positivity is cyclical, though I keep wondering when i'll turn a corner and be overwhelmed again and fight to prepare for it and push back the stupidity demons.

+Beginning of week 4 here.
+Still so far so good, though this HTTP project has me flailing a bit but flailing with more tools.
+Feel very well prepared for the mid mod today as well having run thru the demos related to it twice, just need to remember to talk and discuss with instructor what I'm doing and any help i can get.

 I arrived here looking at gaining a skill to then leverage along with my other skills I've acquired in my various and multifaceted careers.
-That someone with such a diverse career background with also a developer skill set would be a valuable asset in the work force.
+That someone with such a diverse career background with also a developer skill set would be a valuable asset in the work force -- the premise I'm rolling with!
 I had attended the July Try Turing class which was the convincing factor for attending (and friends saying "you'd be good at this" <-- i feel like i'm doubting them now ;), but i was "scared" of javascript and signed up for a night class at Galvanize.
 It helped with warming me up a bit to coding and getting more comfortable with JS.
 The thing I've been repeating since day one has been "just get the skillset, just get the skillset" <-- in "just keep swimming" Dory voice.

-Work immediately below is Mod_1-1701.
-For Mod_1-1611 scroll down to **"Rubric Scores - Mod_1-1611"**
+**Work immediately below is Mod_1-1701.
+For Mod_1-1611 scroll down to "Rubric Scores - Mod_1-1611"**

 ## Self-Assessment Scores